Cougars are large cats and, although not usually aggressive, have been involved in attacks on humans and causing death.

-Without knowledge of the cougar’s presence, running past a cougar can cause them to chase after and attack.
+Without knowing the cougar’s presence, running past a cougar can cause them to chase after and attack.
 Although cougars will not usually attack humans, several runners have been shot and killed.

 Cycling instills a similar instinct in the cougar.
-Seeing prey riding past them will give them cause to run after and pounce.
+Seeing prey riding past them will cause them to run after and pounce.
 Cougars can leap incredible distances, and someone on a bike may not stand a chance.

 I know I would do the same, and I think most pet owners would as well.
 However, this can lead to severe attacks and has even led to deaths in the past.

 One person was attacked while fixing the chain on his bike.
-All the time he was standing and tending to the chain, he was fine, but as soon as he knelt down to fix the chain, he was attacked.
+All the time he was standing and tending to the chain, he was fine, but as soon as he knelt to fix the chain, he was attacked.

 However, an article in Scientific American disputes this.
 You can read the article here, but I will summarize it below.

-His study indicated that half of the eighteen people who ran when attacked escaped injury.
+His study indicated that half of the eighteen who ran when attacked escaped injury.
 However, those who ran had a higher chance of being killed.

 Twenty-eight people who moved away slowly from the cougar escaped without any injury.
 People who stayed still were the most at risk of being attacked.
 These people also had the most severe injuries.

 It is thought that the cougar would believe you are vulnerable by not moving.
 This study indicates that moving away slowly from a mountain lion is probably best; however, do not ever turn your back.

 Cougars are beautiful creatures.
 They do not interact with humans very often, and although attacks and deaths do happen, these are rare.
-Remember the tips I have given you here, and if you do spot one, let me know.
+Remember the tips I have given you here, and if you spot one, let me know.